webgptorg/promptbook/samples/pipelines/errors/parse/missing-return-2.ptbk.md

 # 🔴 Sample of parsing error

-Sample of wrong promptbookthat omits a return parameter.
+Sample of wrong pipeline that does not wrap the return parameter in a block.

 -   MODEL VARIANT Chat
 -   MODEL NAME `gpt-3.5-turbo`